CristianUlmeanu/CristianUlmeanu/README.md

 ## Who am I, for real?

 Hey!
 My name is Cristian Ulmeanu.
 I am a computer science student in my second year with an interest in coding, software development.
-I am passionate about the informatics especially the coding part, but also, about games, personal development and outdoor activites such as winter sports, fitness, hiking and swimming.
+I am passionate about the informatics especially the coding part, but also, about computer games, personal development and outdoor activites such as winter sports, fitness, hiking and swimming.
 I am a big skiing enthusiast and I consider it my favourite activity ⛷️.
 Regarding my passion for informatics it started young from using the computer way too much and now I want to start a journey and pursue my goal of working in software dev.

 ## Connect with me!